Google Shopping Ads can be great. But getting them to the point where they can make money can be a real PITA.

 Then usually you’ll see one of two things happen:

 - Nothing (not even spending your budget)

-Your goal is to make sales with Google Shopping, and at the start you probably don’t know which products are going to do well.
+Your goal is to make sales with Google Shopping, and at the start, you probably don’t know which products are going to do well.

-- Check if your products are appearing for generic rather than product specific search queries
+- Check if your products are appearing for generic rather than product-specific search queries.

 - Improve your product feed to make sure the most profitable products get the budget they need